 In order for multi tenancy to work, you need to configure:

 - Elasticsearch: Search Guard and the Kibana multitenancy enterprise module (automatically installed).

 - Kibana: the Search Guard Kibana plugin.

-Multi tenancy will not work properly if you install only one of the modules or plugins, or if the configuration does not match in Elasticsearch and Kibana.
+Multi tenancy will not work properly if the configuration does not match in Elasticsearch and Kibana.